 A little brevity never hurt anyone.

-Three Wednesdays in a row, when I was trying to book a photo shoot with jazz musician, Tony Mowen, the weather was so uncooperative we had to keep rescheduling.
+Three Wednesdays in a row, I was attempting to book a photo shoot with jazz musician, Tony Mowen, but the weather was so uncooperative we had to keep rescheduling.
 When Wednesday #4 rolled around, we were again greeted with an undesirable forecast— but, unwilling to reschedule a fourth time, we decided to take our chances.
 And, as predicted— it was bitterly cold.

 We left after that, as the wind gusts picked up and blew his hat in the direction of my car.
 And that was it.
 We were finished.
 I shot one roll of film that day— 24 exposures, in less than an hour.
 Tony got his promotional photo and I got something extra.
 I got an unexpected favorite photograph.